AndrewDisher/mbta-dashboard/README.md

 this time because I wanted to explore other options.

 ## Effort In Build the Application
-The total amount of time invested in creting this application was about 7 days, much of which was spent finding the data, examining variable definitions, and cleaning the data.
+The total amount of time invested in creating this application was about 7 days, much of which was spent finding the data, examining variable definitions, and cleaning the data.

 ## Special Mentions
 Thank you to appsilon for creting the `rhino` R/Shiny framework, which was used to create the application.
 Additionally, thank your for created the Appsilon template